wn96/orbital_timetable/README.md

 - Current week used for /week is currently hard-coded.
 To scrap from NUSMods to get week number.
 - Module details are currently downloaded into a huge 42mb file for every semester.
 To use NUSMods API to get HTTP request for latest JSON file for each module queried.
 - To remove telegram bot token from readme once orbital ended.
 We can't be bothered to gitignore it. :)
-- Code only works for AY2017/18, Semester 2.
+- Code only works for AY2018/19, Semester 1.
 To use NUSMods to allow bot to work for all semesters.
+- To return error message when wrong AY is provided.